Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Rhode Island for the 30 days before Election Day
+• be a resident of Rhode Island and the city or town where you seek to register for 30 days before Election Day

-• not be currently incarcerated in a correctional facility due to a felony conviction
+• not be incarcerated in a correctional facility upon a felony conviction

 South Carolina pre-registration rules